cfpb/design-system/docs/pages/setting-the-foundation.md

   <b>Ensure the terms and references you use to refer to a group are both respectful and accurate.</b><br>

   Some terms may not be accurate to describe a group, while other terms can have negative connotations.
-For example, as [18F points out, the term “American Indians and Alaskan Natives” is not an all-encompassing term for Indigenous Americans](https://github.com/18F/Equity-centered-design-with-American-Indians-and-Alaska-Natives-10x/wiki/Intro-Why-Equity-Centered-Design#words-that-carry-weight), as it does not include members of non-federally-recognized tribes, or Indigenous Americans who are not members of a tribe.
+For example, the term “American Indians and Alaskan Natives” is not an all-encompassing term for Indigenous Americans, as it does not include members of non-federally-recognized tribes, or Indigenous Americans who are not members of a tribe.

   Use the terminology that groups and individuals use for themselves.
 This includes the preferred terminology of any individuals you work with directly.
 Do your research, read the resources listed in the “Further Reading” section below, and ask members of the group in question directly if you’re in doubt.